diana-moreno/diana-moreno.github.io/README.md

 ### ABOUT ME
 I'm a new coder that have changed my career a few months ago, leaving behind the administration and accountancy's world.<br/>
-Since I know about this field, I haven't stopped learning and I love it.
+Since I know this field, I haven't stopped learning and I love it.<br>
+Actually, I'm a studient at Skylab coding bootcamp.
 <br>

 ### PROJECTS